j0zzz/JoeQuake/README.md

 getting corrupted when reaching a size of over 2 gigabytes, so splitting them into smaller files is a good idea to avoid this corruption.
 Default is 1900 megabytes.
 Setting to 0 disables splitting.

+### `gl_interpolate_animation`

+Sets lerped model animation.
+Possible values are:
+0 - Animations are not lerped (original "software" Quake behavior) 1 - Animations are lerped except weapon muzzleflash animations 2 - Animations are lerped including weapon muzzleflash animations Default value is "1".

+### `gl_interpolate_movement`

+Switches on lerped model movement, default value is "1" (on).

+### `gl_interpolate_distance`

+Sets the maximum distance between vertexes where animation lerping takes place.
+This variable was implemented exclusively for gl_interpolate_animation, when used with the value "2".
+It is rather a technical thing, it serves fine-tuning of muzzleflash animations.
+If you're not entirely familiar of this feature I recommend not adjusting it.
+Its default value is 135.
+It cannot be set higher than 300.

 ### `gl_externaltextures_world` and `gl_externaltextures_bmodels`